Sustainability in Aurora Eiendom

 BREEAM In-Use

 The results we have been able to achieve have surpassed our expectations, with two shopping centers achieving the highest marks of Outstanding.
-In addition we find three shopping centers in the second highest category, Excellent.
+In addition we find five shopping centers in the second highest category, Excellent.
 The final two have achieved Very Good, in line with the ambition of the company.

-Sustainability Award 2023
+Sustainability Award 2024

 The jury highlighted the shopping center's systematic approach to improve its environmental performance - a well established operational plan, low energy consumption, solar panels on the roof, and focus on biodiversity by implementing measures in order to retain native species.